Equidistribution of continued fraction convergents in $\mathrm{SL}(2,\mathbb{Z}_m)$ with an application to local discrepancy: An application to local discrepancy

 In Section \ref{kestensection} we show that \eqref{kesten2} holds with $\sigma'=1/(4 \pi)$.
 The question whether \eqref{kesten1} and \eqref{kesten2} hold with a fixed starting point $\beta$ was already raised by Kesten, and remains open.

-Remarkable random behavior of the two Birkhoff sums mentioned above with a fixed quadratic irrational $\alpha$ was first proved by Beck \cite{BE}, and later generalized by Bromberg and Ulcigrai \cite{BU}.
-The special case $r=1/2$ is sometimes called the deterministic random walk \cite{AK,ADDS}.
+Remarkable random behavior of the Birkhoff sum $\sum_{n=1}^N f(n \alpha)$ with a fixed quadratic irrational $\alpha$, fixed starting point $\beta=0$ and test functions $f(x)=\mathds{1}_{[0,r]}(\{ x \}) -r$, $r \in (0,1)$ rational, and $f(x)=\{ x \} - 1/2$ was first proved by Beck \cite{BE}, and later generalized by Bromberg and Ulcigrai \cite{BU}.
+The special case of the former test function with $r=1/2$ is sometimes called the deterministic random walk \cite{AK,ADDS}.
 Higher dimensional analogues of \eqref{kesten1} are due to Dolgopyat and Fayad \cite{DF1,DF2}.

 In this paper, we consider the Birkhoff sum $S_{N,r} (\alpha) = \sum_{n=1}^N \mathds{1}_{[0,r]} (\{ n \alpha \}) - rN$ with a rational $r$, that is, when the starting point is $\beta=0$, and we find the limit law of its maximum and minimum.
 Let $\mathrm{Stab}(1,\pm 1)$ denote the standard stable law of index $1$ and skewness parameter $\pm 1$, whose characteristic function is $\exp (-|x| (1 \pm (2i/\pi) \mathrm{sgn}(x) \log |x|))$, and let $\otimes$ denote the product of two measures. \begin{thm} Let $\alpha \sim \mu$ with $\mu \ll \lambda$, and let $r \in (0,1)$ be a fixed rational.
 Then